 The 3-2-1 methodology

 The 3-2-1 approach is a basic and widely used storage strategy.
-The following recommendations are suggested by this methodology: 3: Keep three copies of your data, 2: use two different sorts of storage systems, and 1: keep one of them offsite.
-Without being unduly redundant or overly difficult, this strategy provides smart access and ensures that there is always a duplicate available in case one kind or place is lost or destroyed.
+This methodology suggests the following recommendations: 3: Keep three copies of your data, 2: use two different sorts of storage systems, and 1: keep one of them offsite.
+Without being unduly redundant or overly difficult, this strategy provides smart access.
+It ensures that there is always a duplicate available in case one kind or place is lost or destroyed.

 We can’t ignore documentation when it comes to data management best practices.
 It’s generally a good idea to provide numerous levels of documentation that explain why the data exists and how it should be used.